them-es/Billy/readme.txt

 * WordPress developers are welcome to help improve the plugin via [GitHub](https://github.com/them-es "GitHub")
 * You can also help translate the plugin into your language: [them.es](https://them.es/plugins/billy/docs "them.es") (them.es user account required) or [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/billy "translate.wordpress.org") (WordPress.org user account required)

+= Do you accept code contributions? =
+* Yes.
+This is an Open Source project, so bug fixes, useful code additions or integrating automated tests, that could improve quality and make development easier, are more than welcome.
+You can find all information on https://them.es/plugins/billy or in the Github repo.
+* The plugin has been uploaded to the WordPress plugin directory, so please make sure you follow the [WordPress Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards "WordPress Coding Standards") and document your code accordingly.
+* Please understand that we are strong advocates of the [KISS](https://en.wikipedia.org/wiki/KISS_principle "KISS") principle, meaning that our main goal is to keep everything as simple as possible.
+This means that not all sophisticated pull requests can be considered for inclusion.
+Sometimes it's better to just create an add-on plugin or similar.

 == Changelog ==

+= 2.2.0 =
+* Code quality: Implemented some general advice and best practices - Props to the WordPress Plugins Team
+* Important: Constants REQUIRED_WP and REQUIRED_PHP had to be renamed to BILLY_REQUIRED_WP and BILLY_REQUIRED_PHP!
+* Removed unncessary build tool from dist version

 = 2.1.2 =
 * Minor cleanup